 My brother and his girlfriend moving in

 I am grateful for my brother and his girlfriend moving in because we were really struggling with the bills since my spouse has been laid off.
 And slowly but surely that got worse and worse.
-So when they moved in and pay some money for rent, that they can afford, it helps us relief some of the stress of getting the bills paid.
+So when they moved in and pay some money for rent, that they can afford, it helps us relieve some of the stress of getting the bills paid.
 And it is company for when the lock-downs happen to relieve some of the immense isolation.
 Isolation that has not been so grand on my depression.

 For my friends, mom, and dad